Code-Institute-Submissions/astro-mat-PP2/README.md

 ## Site Owner Goals
 - To provide the user with an easy to navigate game that is both fun and educational.
 - To present the user with a website that is visually appealing and fully responsive.
-- To allow the user to choose from a selection of habitats and also to let them increase the level of difficulty of the game if they wish.
-- Invoke a sense of urgency to complete the game as quickly as possible.
+- To present the user with an easy to use tool for prompting their improvisation practice.
 - To entice the user to return to the game to improve their score.

 ## User Stories

 - ### First Time User
   - As a first time user I want to understand the main purpose of the game
-  - As a first time user I want to be able to intuitively navigate the game, choose my level of difficulty, choose a habitat, play the game, see my score and restart the game once it ends.
+  - As a first time user I want to be able to intuitively navigate the game, play the game, see my score and restart the game once it ends.
+  - As a first time user I want to be able to intuitively navigate the improv tool, randomise the prompt when I would like, play a backing track related to selected key and see fingering suggestions for that key.
-  - As a first time user I want to have fun and learn about animals and their habitats
+  - As a first time user I want to have fun and learn about scales and improve my improvisation skills.

 - ### Returning user
-  - As a returning user I want to be able to play the same game without getting the same selection of animals.
+  - As a returning user I want to be able to play the same game without getting the same selection questions.
-  - As a returning user I want to be able to play a different game (different habitat).
-  - As a returning user I want to be able to save my score to the leaderboard.
+  - As a returning user I want to be able to get new improvisation prompts.

 - ### Frequent user
-  - As a frequent user I want to be able to increase the level of difficulty of the game.
+  - As a frequent user I want to be able to be challenged further.
-  - As a frequent user I want to be able to beat my previous score on the leaderboard.
+  - As a frequent user I want to be able to beat my previous score.

 ## Design

 ### Imagery
 - The imagery and colour scheme of the site were both given careful consideration to ensure they compliment each other.
 The imagery used in the game is very important to the overall experience of the user.
-- Cartoon style imagery was chosen to give a playful feel to the site and to appeal to young children.
+- A simple, no nonsense style was chosen to minimise distraction from the intent.
-- Given that that the game relates to animal habitats, a nature theme is consistently used across all imagery in order to tie in with the overall theme of the game.

 ### Colour Scheme